 The Joint Commission (JCAHO)

 The other major player in the addiction program accreditation is the Joint Commission, the nation’s largest accrediting body for hospitals and medical facilities.
 Formerly known as JCAHO, the Joint Commission is also the second largest accrediting organization for addiction rehabilitation programs in the U.S. Numerous type of healthcare providers can earn accreditation from the Joint Commission, which has accredited more than 20,000 healthcare programs and providers.

 - Implement actions needed to make any changes

 - Prepare for your on-site survey

 - The JCAHO team conducts the survey

 These days, more insurance companies are requiring one of these two accreditations in order for a patient to enter a facility.
 This means if you allow a patient to enter your facility and are not accredited, the insurance company will not pay out.

 When opening a new facility, the task of becoming CARF and JCAHO accredited can be overwhelming.
-In many cases, treatment centers look to marketing and consulting agencies in order to earn these accreditations.
+In many cases, people who start a rehab center look to marketing and advising agencies in order to earn these accreditations.

 Devising a Business Plan

 Every business – especially one of this nature will require a detailed and sustainable business plan.
 To succeed, you will need to create a sustainable and accurate plan.
 Business plans can be lengthy, but the ideas – simple.
 Questions to ask when creating your business plan can include but not be limited to: